meadowsleea/OfficeDocs-SkypeForBusiness/Teams/teams-calling-policy.md

 - **Enabled** New or incoming calls will be rejected with a busy signal.
 - **Unanswered** The user's unanswered settings will be used, such as routing to voicemail or forwarding to another user.
 - **User controlled** Users can determine their busy options choice from call settings in the Teams app.
+Note - Enabling the "Busy on Busy" setting to "Unanswered" does not interfere with call queue operation.
+If a user sets "Busy on Busy" to "Unanswered," the call will be routed to the next user or sent to voicemail, depending on the call queue's configuration.

 ### Web PSTN calling